 ‘Other’ – Metadata is used in a context-specific manner.

+Other Art forms

+‘Visual Art’ – Visual arts.
+For example, as paintings, sculptures and photographs

+‘Performing Art’ – Performing arts other than music (see ‘Music related’ above).
+For example, musicals, plays, operas, and ballets

+Other related materials

+‘Competition’ – Any competition ranging from sports to poetry slams.

+‘Amusement’ – Objects or media designed to provide amusement.
+For example, games (video, board, card, roll playing), toys, and amusement park rides.

 Although there is some overlap with Genre, WorkType and WorkTypeDetail are not language or culturally specific.
 Although terms may overlap, the usage does not.
 For example, the WorkType of ‘Sport’ refers to the capture of a sporting event, where a documentary on sport would have the ‘Non-episodic Show” WorkType.
 WorkType values such as ‘documentary’, ‘sports’, ‘news’, ‘for-tv’ and ‘no-audio’ can be applied to any applicable Type.

 A WorkTypeDetail of ‘360’ refers to 360-degree video.
 It may be applied to any video WorkType.
 For example, a 360-degree bonus video would be encoded with WorkType of ‘Supplemental’ and WorkTypeDetail of ‘360’.